IonicaBizau/electroner/README.md

 #### Return
 - **Process** The Electron process.

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :dizzy: Where is this library used?
+If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`photon-browser`](https://github.com/IonicaBizau/photon-browser#readme)—A tiny web browser based on Photon and Electron.

 ## :scroll: License

 [MIT][license] © [Ionică Bizău][website]

 [paypal-donations]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RVXDDLKKLQRJW
 [donate-now]: http://i.imgur.com/6cMbHOC.png